Introduction

 As plaque and calculus build up along and beneath the gum line, the bacteria within them produce toxins that irritate the gum tissue.
 The body responds with an inflammatory reaction, leading to the early stage of gum disease known as gingivitis.
 At this stage, the gums may appear red, swollen, and may bleed when brushed.
 Gingivitis is generally reversible with improved oral hygiene and professional cleaning.

 If gingivitis is not addressed, it can progress to periodontitis — a more advanced form of gum disease.
-In periodontitis, pockets form between the teeth and gums, creating spaces where bacteria can thrive.
+In periodontitis, the inflammation extends deeper, affecting the bone and connective tissue that support the teeth.
+Pockets form between the teeth and gums, creating spaces where bacteria can thrive.
 It is within these deeper pockets that the gum lining is most vulnerable, and where bacteria are most likely to gain access to the bloodstream.
-Professional dental hygiene appointments play a key role in managing gum health before the condition progresses.
-The mouth's influence on wider body systems is also explored in the link between oral health and digestive problems.

 Understanding Endocarditis and Oral Bacteria